katur/dotfiles/osx_setup.md

 Get a vim-powerline-patched (-glyphed) font, and install it by copying it into Font Book app.
 Once installed, change Terminal preferences to use the font.

-#### Lastly
-Remember to craete all the homesick symlinks for everything to work.

 ### *If already have a homesick repo